 Cohorts work with the app data we gather through SDK and store notifications and don't require any additional configuration from your side.

+Let's see in the example of cohorts by renewals how the table is formed.
 To build cohorts, we use two measures: app installations and transactions (purchases).
 Every row of a cohort represents a specific time interval: from a day to a year.
 Each row starts with the number of users who installed the app during this interval and activated a subscription or made a lifetime/non-subscription product purchase.

 Every next column in the row shows the number of users who renewed a subscription to this period.
 M3 stands for month 3 and means that subscribers had 3 consecutive renewals to this point, W7 stands for week 7, and Y2 stands for year 2.
 Sometimes you can see P2 in cohorts.
 P stands for Period of subscription.
 Adapty displays instead of W/M/Y when there are multiple products with different renewal periods present in the same cohort.